 Phyllis started playing the piano at the age of five and came across the toy piano as an adult.
 As a pianist, she immediately fell in love with the instrument’s possibilities.
-Being bound to no history, the toy piano became her grounds to develop her personal voice, one that defies genre and reflects her third culture kid experience.
+Being bound to no history, the toy piano became her grounds to develop her personal voice, one that reflects her third culture kid experience.
 The unrefined and raw tone of the instrument inspired Phyllis to create very personal miniature theatre works (The Memoirist, The Slumber Thief and Down The Rabbit-Hole) in collaboration with her partner and video artist, Rob Dietz.
 One of her interdisciplinary solo works, Lighting The Dark, was described by the New York Times as “by turns poignant, humorous and virtuosic, Chen’s performance offered a slyly subversive take on issues relating to femininity, technology and power…the looping, spellbinding music…became a fitting tribute to the modest, repetitive, yet quietly heroic work of women.”

 Phyllis is one of the composers for the one-woman play, The Other Mozart about Wolfgang Amadeus Mozart’s forgotten sister Nannerl, performed and written by Sylvia Milo.
 She and co-composer/sound designer Nathan Davis, received the New York Innovative Theatre Award for “Best Original Music in a Play” in 2015.